kleveri2/CSE498_CARLA/README.md

 Once this repository has been built from source following the steps above, some additional configurations must be made.

-[TODO: Gabe explain Python package installation for automatic map finder.
-Or remove this section if you can insert your batch file into one that already must be run to install CARLA.]

 # Manual Map Generation
 Follow the steps below to generate a map of a manually-selected real-world location:
 1. Open the map generation widget located at "CarlaToolsContent/OnroadMapGenerator/UW_OnRoadMainWidget".
 To see "CarlaToolsContent", the "Show Plugin Content" option must be enabled in the Content Browser's View Options.